newsuk/AyeSpy/README.md

 module.exports = clickElement;
 ```

+## on Before Suite Script

+In cases where you need to run a script once, before the entire suite is launched (e.g. setting up global objects or setting up external services), pass the path of the script into `onBeforeSuiteScript` in the config file.

+Unlike the onReady and onBefore script options onBeforeSuite scripts do not have any driver exposed and take no arguments.
+Any external dependancys will need to be set up independantly inside the script.

 ## Mobile Emulator

 For scenarios where you need to use a mobile emulator, pass in the device name to the property `mobileDeviceName` on your config.
 Note that at the moment, this will only work with the chrome browser.